checkmarx-ts/CxUtils/README.md

 # Checkmarx Professional Services Utilities

-This is a curated set of utilities maintained by Checkmarx Professional Services and made available for public consumption.
+This is Joe Zanchi's curated set of utilities maintained by Checkmarx Professional Services and made available for public consumption.
 This is a collection of scripts, tutorials, source code, and anything else that may be useful for use in the field by Checkmarx employees or customers.

 ## The List